8 Reasons to Visit South Devon

 4. Farms, Zoos and Visitor Attractions

 Pennywell Farm in the Heart of South Devon is the biggest activity farm in the South West.
 With a different hands on activity, show or display every half hour there is plenty to keep all ages occupied all day.
-Home to the world famous Pennywell miniature pigs, piggy cuddles guaranteed and there is pig racing every afternoon at 2.30pm.
+Home to the world famous Pennywell miniature pigs, piggy cuddles guaranteed and there is pig racing every day!